Herbs, Plants, and Healing Properties

 H

-Hawthorn – Of the Crataegus species, Hawthorn has been used to treat heart disease as far back as the 1st century.
-By the early 1800s, American doctors were using it to treat circulatory disorders and respiratory illnesses.
+Hawthorn – Of the Crataegus species, Hawthorn has been used to treat heart disease since the 1st century.
+By the early 1800s, American doctors used it to treat circulatory disorders and respiratory illnesses.
 Traditionally, the berries were used to treat heart problems ranging from irregular heartbeat, high blood pressurechest pain, hardening of the arteries, and heart failure.
 Today, the leaves and flowers are used medicinally, and there is good evidence that hawthorn can treat mild-to-moderate heart failure.
 Animal and laboratory studies report hawthorn contains antioxidants.

-Hellebores – Commonly known as Hellebore, these flowering plants were native to Eurasia; there are approximately 20 species, many of which are poisonous.
-Also known as Bugbane, Devil’s Bite, Earth Gall, Indian Poke, Itchweed, and Tickleweed, it has long been used in old medicinal remedies but is no longer used today as the herb has been found to be severely toxic and has numerous severe side effects, even in therapeutic dosages.
+Hellebores – Commonly known as Hellebores, these flowering plants were native to Eurasia; there are approximately 20 species, many of which are poisonous.
+Also known as Bugbane, Devil’s Bite, Earth Gall, Indian Poke, Itchweed, and Tickleweed, it has long been used in old medicinal remedies.
+Still, it is no longer used today as the herb is severely toxic and has numerous severe side effects, even in therapeutic dosages.
 Historically, American Hellebore was used internally to treat pneumonia, peritonitis, epilepsy, pain, asthma, colds, cholera, croup, consumption, dyspepsia, fever, hypertension, herpes, gout, headacheinflammationwhooping cough, sciatica, rheumatism, shingles, toothache, scrofulous, tumors, and typhus.
 It was used as a gargle for throat infections and tonsillitis and externally for skin irritations.
 The Cherokee were known to have used the green hellebore to relieve body pains.

 Fill Your Medicine Bag